2023 Best Value Biomedical Engineering Master's Degree Schools in the Southwest Region

 UH graduate students pay an average of $18,871 in tuition and fees each year.

-Texas Tech excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region list.
+As a testament to the quality of education it offers, Texas Tech also is in the top 10% of our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region ranking.

-Read full report on Biomedical Engineering at University of North Texas
+Full Biomedical Engineering at University of North Texas Report

 Out-of-state tuition fees for graduate students at Rice are $49,941 per year.

-Rice did well in our overall quality rankings, too.
-It placed #1 on our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region list.
+Rice also made our Best Biomedical Engineering Master’s Degree Schools in the Southwest Region list, coming in at #1.

 The average tuition and fees for an out-of-state graduate students at LETU are $16,875 a year.